alus-it/AirspaceConverter/README.md

 Compiling and installing AirspaceConverter from sources on Linux
 ----------------------------------------------------------------
 First it is necessary to install the dependencies, on a _Debian_ based distribution it would be:
-`sudo apt install libzip-dev libboost-filesystem-dev libboost-locale-dev libqt4-dev`
+`sudo apt install libzip-dev libboost-filesystem-dev libboost-locale-dev libqt4-dev lsb-release`
+On _Fedora_:
+`sudo dnf install libzip-devel boost-devel qt-devel lsb-release`
 Then, to compile, from the root of this project: `./build.sh`
 To install: `./install.sh`
 This will install everything: the shared library the command line executable and the _Qt_ GUI interface.